-Your baby’s teeth are essential to their overall health and development.
+Your baby’s or child’s teeth are essential to their overall health and development.
 The shape and structure of those first teeth will determine how comfortable your child will be able to eat, speak and smile.
 Baby teeth grow in and act as placeholders for your child’s permanent teeth.
 If a child’s baby teeth come in crooked, it is not necessarily a sign that their permanent teeth will too.
 Crooked baby teeth are common and are not always a cause for concern.

 Here’s what to look for when your baby’s teeth first start to come in.